Last updated in February 2022.

 Microblading is a permanent makeup treatment for eyebrows that gives the illusion of enhanced and accentuated brow arches without wearing makeup.

-It is done by injecting natural pigments into the upper layer of the skin in tiny incisions that imitate the look of natural brow hairs with a special microblading needle.
+It is done by implementing pigments of natural origins into the upper dermis layer of the skin in tiny incisions that imitate the look of natural brow hairs with a special manual microblading device.

 The pigment deposited into the skin gradually fades over a period of up to 2 years, or longer if you get them touched up.
 This means there is no need for regular makeup that runs and smudges for quite a while.

-Draw the desired shape using a thin marker.
+Draw the desired shape using a thin, surgical marker.
+If you can find it, white marker works better because dark ones may leave color in the incisions.
 Don’t use a brow pencil since it will a) cause irritation and even infection once the skin is broken and b) inevitably smudge.

-Prepare your pigment, sanitize your tools with alcohol, and put on surgical gloves.
+Put on surgical gloves, prepare your pigment, and remove the sterilized disposable tool from its packaging without contaminating.
 Try not to touch any other surface except your clean skin.

 Wipe off the remaining pigment and blood.